 Sustainable transportation options run on clean fuel, batteries, or both.
 Alternative fuels can be used in flexible-fuel and dual-fuel vehicles as well as vehicles with advanced technology, such as hybrid power systems and fuel cells.
 Alternative fuels help conserve fuel and reduce emissions.
 They include:

 Advanced vehicle battery technologies have a longer driving range and a reduced charging time.
-Their costs are declining with ongoing research and development (R&D).
-Learn about EERE's work to improve batteries for electric vehicles.
+Their costs are declining with ongoing R&D. Learn about EERE's work to improve batteries for electric vehicles.